openenclave/openenclave/new_platforms/docs/visualstudio_dev.md

 2. Edit the _YourProjectName_.edl file.
 Define any trusted APIs (called "ECALLs") you want to call from your application in the trusted{} section, and in the untrusted{} section, define any application APIs (called "OCALLs") that you want to call from your enclave.
-Definitions must be done using the [EDL file syntax](https://software.intel.com/en-us/sgx-sdk-dev-reference-enclave-definition-language-file-syntax).
+Definitions must be described using the [EDL file syntax](https://software.intel.com/en-us/sgx-sdk-dev-reference-enclave-definition-language-file-syntax).
 3. Edit the ecalls.c file, and fill in implementations of the ECALL(s) you added.